josephdc18/youngchai-blog/COMMENTS_SETUP.md

 2. Updated `wrangler.toml` with the correct database ID
 3. Added the D1 binding in Cloudflare Pages dashboard

+### "Verification failed" error

+Check that:
+1. Turnstile Site Key is in `src/_data/client.json`
+2. Turnstile Secret Key is in Cloudflare Pages environment variables
+3. Your domain is added to the Turnstile widget

 ### Comments not appearing

 Check that:
-1. The database schema was created (`wrangler d1 execute ... --file=./db/schema.sql`)
+1. The database schema was created
 2. The post slug matches exactly (case-sensitive)
 3. Comments are approved (`approved = 1`)

 ### Rate limit errors

 Wait 1 minute before posting more comments, or adjust the rate limit in `functions/api/comments.js`.